 The Enlarged Group's success and results will be dependent on the strength of its brands and reputation.
 While both the abrdn Group and the Target Group are recognised, they are, and will continue to be, vulnerable to adverse market, customer and client perception and sentiment, including customer and client perception and sentiment regarding the Acquisition and the Enlarged Group following Completion.
-There is a risk that customers and clients may choose to move business away from the Enlarged Group due to a lack of confidence in the Enlarged Group, a lack of support for the Acquisition or the actual or perceived strategic and business priorities of the Enlarged Group as a discrete consumer-focused business within the Enlarged Group following Completion, including a continued commitment to interactive investor's openarchitecture, subscription model.
+There is a risk that customers and clients may choose to move business away from the Enlarged Group due to a lack of confidence in the Enlarged Group, a lack of support for the Acquisition or the actual or perceived strategic and business priorities of the Enlarged Group or otherwise.
+This is notwithstanding that abrdn intends to operate the business of the Target Group as a discrete consumer-focused business within the Enlarged Group following Completion, including a continued commitment to interactive investor's openarchitecture, subscription model.
 The occurrence of this may also have a material adverse effect on the business, results of operations, financial condition and/or prospects of the abrdn Group and/or the Target Group before Completion, and the Enlarged Group following Completion.